-Parenting Matters: Parenting Matters is a collaboration of Rio Grande Prevention Partners, Del Norte Head Start, Monte Vista Recreation, Colorado State University Extension, Monte Vista High School, Public Health, schools and parents all working together to organize and coordinate parenting education efforts and resources to help families raise healthy children.
+Parenting Matters: Parenting Matters is a collaboration of Rio Grande Prevention Program, Del Norte Head Start, Monte Vista Recreation, Colorado State University Extension, Monte Vista High School, Public Health, schools and parents all working together to organize and coordinate parenting education efforts and resources to help families raise healthy children.
 Click here for more information.

 Evidence Based Curriculums

 - Being BrainWise: The BrainWise Method uses innovative teaching techniques, a scripted curriculum, and classroom visuals to teach students a series of essential emotional, social, and cognitive skills called “The 10 Wise Ways.”
 Using the latest understanding of how the brain works, BrainWise takes complex cognitive concepts and presents them in a concrete and easy-to-grasp format.

 - Protecting You/Protecting Me: Protecting You/Protecting Me® (PY/PM) is an alcohol use prevention curriculum for children in grades 1-5.
 It has been designated a Model Program by SAMHSA, a division of the U.S. Department of Health.
 PY/PM helps reach children before they have fully shaped their attitudes and opinions about alcohol use by youth.
 PY/PM provides a series of science, and health-based lessons that teach children how to protect themselves and make informed decisions.
 The lessons reinforce the fact that the brain’s of children and adolescents are still maturing and respond to alcohol dramatically differently than those of adults, putting children at a much higher risk.
 In addition, the lessons also cover a variety of life skills including media awareness, communication, and vehicle safety.